-Victoria’s Secret & Co. suppliers are required to sign a Master Sourcing Agreement (MSA) that explicitly states that the supplier and their factories will comply with all applicable laws and Victoria’s Secret & Co. policies, including each of the policies and guidance listed below.
+VS&Co suppliers are required to sign a Master Sourcing Agreement (MSA) that explicitly states that the supplier and their factories will comply with all applicable laws and VS&Co policies, including each of the policies and guidance listed below.

 To ensure that our expectations are clear, our standards are specifically outlined in our Supplier Code of Conduct.

-The Victoria’s Secret & Co.
-Supplier Code of Conduct clearly states that prison, indentured, bonded, involuntary or slave labor or labor obtained through human trafficking shall not be used.
+VS&Co's Supplier Code of Conduct clearly states that prison, indentured, bonded, involuntary or slave labor or labor obtained through human trafficking shall not be used.
 Experts report that foreign migrant workers who travel across country borders to obtain employment are most at risk for human trafficking and forced labor and, therefore, we have established a Foreign Migrant Worker Policy to ensure that we reduce the risk of human trafficking or forced labor within our supply chain.
 In order to use a factory that employs foreign migrant workers, the sourcing team must obtain executive approval which can only be given if the factory receives positive results on a specialized audit developed in accordance with the International Labour Organization’s handbook on Combating Forced Labour.
-Factories that employ foreign migrant workers are closely monitored to ensure there are no forced labor violations and that workers have freedom of movement and are treated in accordance with the law.
-Any associate who contracts a factory that uses foreign migrant workers without executive review and approval is subject to disciplinary action, including, but not limited to, termination of employment.

 We updated our Cotton Policy (Policy) in January 2022, to require all cotton fiber, cotton yarn, cotton fabric and cotton products be spun in or originate from one or more of the approved countries listed on the Policy.

-IPS, a compliance function within Victoria’s Secret & Co. publishes a Compliance Guidebook (Guidebook) annually and distributes it to all of our suppliers worldwide.
+IPS, a compliance function within VS&Co publishes a Compliance Guidebook (Guidebook) annually and distributes it to all of our suppliers worldwide.
 The Guidebook is a collection of policies and standards with which our suppliers are expected and legally obligated to comply.
 The Guidebook provides additional clarification to supplier partners and their factories regarding a broad range of compliance standards and requirements that we are committed to as an enterprise and expect our suppliers to follow.
-Included in the Guidebook are the Victoria’s Secret & Co.’s Supplier Code of Conduct, compliance standards related to forced labor and human trafficking, the cotton policy and the conflict minerals policy, among others.
+Included in the Guidebook are the VS&Co’s Supplier Code of Conduct, compliance standards related to forced labor and human trafficking, the cotton policy and the conflict minerals policy, among others.

-The Guidebook is made available to all suppliers and associates involved in the production and purchasing process and outlines the requirements each must meet to work with Victoria’s Secret & Co.
+The Guidebook is made available to all suppliers and associates involved in the production and purchasing process and outlines the requirements each must meet to work with VS&Co.